tari-labs/tari-university/src/protocols/dht/MainReport.md

 In this way, DHTs are inherently more resilient against hostile attackers than a typical centralized system [[1]].

-Bittorrent is one of the largest decentralized networks in existence, containing in the order of tens of millions of concurrent users and hundreds of millions of active users.
+BitTorrent is one of the largest decentralized networks in existence, containing in the order of tens of millions of concurrent users and hundreds of millions of active users.
 It is estimated that there are a quarter of a billion distinct monthly users of the BitTorrent network [[10]].
 As of 2019, Tor has approximately 9,000 relay servers and over 2 million users [[11]].